Every business owner knows that building a business takes dedication, commitment, hard work, sacrifice, sweat equity, and yes, a little luck.

 To create an optimal succession plan, it will be necessary to bring together a team of professionals that includes a business attorney, a tax attorney or CPA, a life and disability insurance broker, and a business appraiser.
 Because business owners tend to invest their personal assets, an estate planning attorney should also be consulted.

-Law Office of Sativa Boatman-Sloan, LLC is here to assist you in developing the business succession plan that will provide for the continued success of your company, regardless of future events.
+417 Business & Elder Law is here to assist you in developing the business succession plan that will provide for the continued success of your company, regardless of future events.

 This article was also published in the printed version of the Volume 16 Sep 2019 Newsletter (PDF).